-In 2017, the company's global net sales amounted to approximately 12.6 billion U.S. dollars.
+In 2019, the company's global net sales amounted to approximately 12.9 billion U.S. dollars.
 These figures have been generated through brands such as Victoria's Secret, Bath and Body Works, La Senza, and Henri Bendel.

-Before international development, Limited Brands has placed it's main focus on growth in their domestic market.
+Before international development, Limited Brands has placed it's main focus on growth in their domestic market of the United States.
 L Brands goal is for Victoria's Secret to blossom into a multi-billion dollar brand, but the global financial crisis, decline in consumer confidence, and poor performance of the La Senza business in Canada have conspired to delay this growth strategy for the bra-and-panty business.
 The strategy for Victoria's Secret is to capture the teen and college-age female customer with its youth-oriented PINK brand (launched 2004), with the hope that as girls mature, they will shop for sexier styles, such as Angels and Very Sexy, which is sold in Victoria's Secret stores.
 PINK is sold in freestanding stores as well as Victoria's Secret shops.
 However, the brand is meeting stiff competition from American Eagle's Aerie brand and Gilly Hicks by Abercrombie & Fitch, which both target the youth market.